Vietnam Historical Trip. Day 1-2: Ho Chi Minh City

 Started to explore the shopping district

-The atmosphere in the Ben Tanh market
+The atmosphere at Ben Tanh market was vibrant and bustling.

 The Mekong: River of Life to the local people

-We learned the rice crackers making process
+We learned the rice cracker-making process

-The slices were left dried after steamed
+The slices were left to dried after steamed

 The rice cracker with sesame seeds